sbonardt/makeitso/README.md

 Installation of MAKEITSO:
 -------------------------

-1. Clone the repo, preferably in the /theme folder of your Bolt installation
+1. Clone the repo.
+Preferably in the /theme folder of your Bolt installation
-2. Go to /makeitso and run 'npm install' to install all required modules/packages
+2. Go to /makeitso and run 'npm install' to install all required devdependecies
+3. See package.json for all scripts and set your localdev environment.
-3. For development, run 'npm start'.
-This will build and watch the scss and js files, and set up a browsersynced environment for you to check.
-See package.json for all scripts
+3. Run 'npm start'.
+This will build and watch the scss and js files, and set up a browsersynced environment

 Technical information about the frontend in MAKEITSO:
 -----------------------------------------------------

 1. MAKEITSO is a stripped down startup kit.
 Not a frontend framework.
 It has some basic styling to get you started.
-The styling is plain (s)css.

 2. SASS is compiled with NPM scripts.
 There is a screen.scss file in /source/scss.
 This references all required partials.
 You can see in the file it starts with _base.scss.
 The _base.scss file contains all your settings,